damienmckenna/metatag/README.txt

     $conf['metatag_tag_admin_pages'] = TRUE;
   To re-enable this option simply set the value to FALSE or delete the settings.php line.
-* Normally, when loading an entity with multiple languages for a specific language, it will only use meta tag values saved for that language - if there are no values for the requested language the page will use the configured defaults.
-By enabling the "Load entity default language values if none match" option on the Advanced Settings page, it will instead check if the entity has values assigned for the entity's default language and use any which are found.
+* When loading an entity with multiple languages for a specific language the meta tag values saved for that language will be used if they exist, otherwise values assigned to the entity's default language will be used.
+This may be disabled using the enabling the "Don't load entity's default language values if no languages match" option on the Advanced Settings page, which will cause default values to be used should there not be any values assigned for the current requested language.

 Developers